First Steps After A PARKINSON'S DIAGNOSIS

 -

-Prepare early to help reduce the stress, maintain independence and have more control over life decisions with family by communicating clearly and early and
+Prepare early to reduce the stress.
+Maintain independence about life decisions by communicating clearly and early with family members and medical professionals.

 -

-Consider current and future housing needs (making it safe: installing grab bars, placing non-slip mats, will stairs become a problem later?)
+Consider current and future housing needs (make it safe by installing grab bars, placing non-slip mats, evaluate stairs for the future, etc.)

 -

-Share your preferences and goals with your loved ones
+Share your preferences and goals with loved ones

 -